IES POSTDOCTORAL OPPORTUNITIES AT ALRC

 About the ALRC

-Our fellowship program will be housed in the ALRC in the College of Education & Human Development at Georgia State.
-The ALRC has a diverse group of 18 affiliate faculty and 25 student members who represent disciplines of Educational Psychology, Psychology, Nursing and Health Professions, Learning Sciences, Economics, Applied Linguistics, Evaluation and Research, English and Public Health.
-As a result of the multidisciplinary nature of the ALRC, fellows will receive interdisciplinary training as they are developing their competencies to design and conduct research on adult learners.
+Our fellowship program is housed in the ALRC in the College of Education & Human Development at Georgia State.
+The ALRC has a diverse group of 18 affiliate faculty and 25 student members representing disciplines of Educational Psychology, Psychology, Nursing and Health Professions, Learning Sciences, Economics, Applied Linguistics, Evaluation and Research, English and Public Health.
+As a result of the multidisciplinary nature of the ALRC, fellows receive interdisciplinary training as they develop their competencies to design and conduct research on adult learners.

 About Georgia State University

-The training program will occur at Georgia State, which is the Southeast’s urban research university and is ranked among the nation’s top 108 public and private universities in the Carnegie Foundation’s elite category of Very High Research Activity.
+The training program occurs at Georgia State, the Southeast’s urban research university and ranked among the nation’s top 108 public and private universities in the Carnegie Foundation’s elite category of Very High Research Activity.
 Research awards have surpassed the $150M milestone, a 75% increase since FY11.
 Research expenditures also reached ~$150M, a 77% increase since FY11.
 Federal sponsorship accounts for 70% of the total research volume.
 Georgia State offers a well-equipped environment in which to support this project’s activities.
-Georgia State’s College of Education & Human Development (CEHD) maintains a research bureau that provides support for pre- and post-award activities.
+Georgia State’s College of Education & Human Development (CEHD) maintains a research bureau that supports pre and post-award activities.

 To apply, please submit: